Switch Mario Party Games Compared by a Dad Who Would Rather Play Something Else

 Jay

 Night in the Woods: This is part of a trilogy (in my mind only) of left-wing games that also includes Disco Elysium and Kentucky Route Zero (Cart Life and some others would also qualify).
 It may be a little twee at times but the darker themes give it an actual edge that separates it from normal precious, hipster writing.
 Writer Scott Benson has criticized other games for using political stuff as background scenery for games without actually saying anything meaningful in the specifics of the game.
-On the other side of that coin, how many times have EA or Ubisoft developers created something that is plainly political in some way and then in interviews explicitly stated the opposite? → Ask not for whom the game plays, it plays for thee.
+On the other side of that coin, how many times have EA or Ubisoft developers created something that is plainly political in some way and then in interviews explicitly stated the opposite?
+Even the Fallout creators took this publisher approved position while doing the PR rounds for Outer Worlds.

 Top 10 Trends I Ignored – An Old Man is Prideful of His Ignorance